 Zion National Park, the oldest national park in Utah, is also one of the most incredible.
-The park is nestled in the center of 3 geographical regions, the Great Basin, the Mojave Desert, and the Colorado Plateau, all of which have helped shape the landscape into what it is today.
+The park is nestled in the center of three geographical regions – the Great Basin, the Mojave Desert, and the Colorado Plateau – all of which have helped shape the landscape into what it is today.

-The many views will take your breath away, containing an exciting mash-up of bright red rock, dramatic canyon, and rich vegetation.
+The many viewpoints will take your breath away, containing an exciting mash-up of bright red rock, dramatic canyons, and rich vegetation.

 There are a number of places to camp at Zion National Park for both tents and RVs, giving you immediate access to the activities and surroundings from the minute you wake up in the morning.
 There are a few main campgrounds, although if you prefer to get away from the crowds, backcountry camping is available on some trails to add to your Utah adventure, although a permit is needed.

 Lava Point Campground is one of the main sites, with six primitive campsites available on a first-come, first-served basis.
-Another option is South Campground, with 117 sites it is reservable and locked near the south entrance to the park.
-Alternatively, you could go for Watchman Campgorous, with over 60 RV sites, over 60 tent sites, and 6 group sites.
+Another option is South Campground, with 117 reservable sites and located near the south entrance to the park.
+Alternatively, you could camp at Watchman Campground, with over 60 RV sites, over 60 tent sites, and 6 group sites.

 Grotto Trail: (1.2 miles – easy) – Following Grotto Trail means you won’t have to work hard for some spectacular views.
 At a mile round trip, it is perfect for families and inexperienced hikers.
 It is level but will give you a great glimpse at some of the canyons and the Emerald Pools, a beautiful three-tiered pool, and a waterfall system.

-Purus Trail: (3.3 miles – easy) -This easy paved trail will take you along the Virgin River along Lower Zion Canyon.
+Purus Trail: (3.3 miles – easy) -This easy paved trail will take you along the Virgin River in Lower Zion Canyon.
 This round trip connects the ranger station, museums, and campsites.

-Angels Landing: (5 miles – hard) – Angels Landing may be described more like a climb than a hike.
+Angels Landing: (5 miles – hard) – Angels Landing is generally described to be more like a climb than a hike.
 With just a metal chain bolted in the rock to aid your ascent, this hike is certainly more than a little hair raising but has incredible views for the reward.